jgbishop/colt/README.md

 CoLT places up a few menu items in the browser’s context menu.
 To reduce clutter, each menu item is only visible when the context menu is opened by right-clicking a hyperlink.
 These menu items can also be hidden if you so desire.

+Visit [the official CoLT site](http://www.borngeek.com/firefox/colt/) for more information on this extension, including screenshots and detailed documentation.